How Work Affects Supplemental Security Income

 A Plan to Achieve Self-Support program allows you to use some of your income for work items, tuition or books.

 The SSA will not include any work related costs in your countable income if you are legally blind.

 Additionally, if your employer pays you more for your work because of your disability, the SSA views the overage as a subsidy and it is not part of your countable income.

 If you are able to work to the point that your income exceeds the disability limit amount, your disability payments will stop.
 However, if you suddenly cannot work again because of your medical condition, your benefits may be reinstated if you meet the SSA's criteria.

-A skilled Social Security disability lawyer can help you appeal a denied claim for benefits.
-Contact Phillips Disability today for a free consultation.
+A Social Security disability lawyer can help you appeal a denied claim for benefits.
+Contact Dayes Law Firm PC today for a free consultation.